assamite/cc-mas-course/docs/source/toy_mas.rst

 	#.
 Each agent produces a number of artifacts and selects the best one
 	#.
 Each agent adds its best artifact to candidate artifacts
 	#.
-Agents vote the winner from all the artifacts
+Agents vote the winner from the candidates

 .. note::
 	As all the agents in our example will have the same words (if given the